ocp-workshop-wf/bootcamp/module5/README.md

         Replicas:       3 current / 3 desired
     .....
     ```
-- How to create a HPA:  "Explain more about CPU add some files to run to demonstrate the HPA"
+- How to create a HPA V1 :  "Explain more about CPU add some files to run to demonstrate the HPA"

+FYI: there are 2 versions of HPA in OpenShift/Kubernetes: V1 and V2, V2 is more advanced and supports more metrics than just CPU, but for this demo we will use V1 which is more commonly used.

 ```bash
   oc autoscale deployment/hello-world \